SQLProvider

 Generate composable queries by using .NET LINQ functions with IQueryable.

-The difference between IEnumerable and IQueryable is basically that IEnumerable is executed in the IL while IQueryable can be translated as en expression tree to some other context (like a database query).
-They are both lazy by nature, meaning they aren’t evaluated until you enumerate over the results.
+The difference between IEnumerable and IQueryable is basically that IEnumerable is executed in the IL while IQueryable can be translated as an expression tree to some other context (like a database query).
+They are both lazy by nature, meaning they aren't evaluated until you enumerate the results.

 open System.Linq